Why Choose Coláiste Mhuire Johnstown?

 - Primary School Visits

 In September staff members from Coláiste Mhuire visit the primary schools and make a presentation to 5th and 6th class primary students.
-This includes showing our promotional video and a question and answer session with the students.
+This includes a question and answer session with the students.

 - Open day for 5th and 6th class students